 My daughter loves her lessons and is very comfortable with mr c

 When I receive a request from a potential customer, I let them know my rates and availability.
-If the student or family chooses to request my services, we discuss what time would work with their schedule and mine for an initial lesson.
+Next, we discuss what time would work with their schedule and mine for an initial lesson.
 At the initial lesson (or by email in some circumstances), I have them fill out an availability form and a sign-up form and we work out an established time for weekly lessons.

 Music has fascinated me as far back as I can remember.
 I have been involved in music since grade school.
 I enjoy a wide variety of music styles and have studied many instruments as well as music theory.
-I have a Bachelor of Arts Degree in Music from Walla Walla University and a Washington State Music Teaching Certificate and have taught preschool to high school music in various capacities for 7 years.
-I have soloed throughout the south Puget Sound area, including being the feature tenor soloist in the Easter section of Handel's Messiah, but my real passion is teaching music to students one-on-one!
+I have a Bachelor of Arts Degree in Music from Walla Walla University and a Washington State Music Teaching Certificate.
+I taught preschool to high school music in various capacities for 7 years and have soloed throughout the south Puget Sound area, but my real passion is teaching music to students one-on-one!

 I charge by the month instead of by the lesson.
-My rates are $80 per month for weekly 30-minute lessons, $120 per month for weekly 45-minute lessons and $150 per month for weekly 60-minute lessons.
+My rates are $90 per month for weekly 30-minute lessons, $130 per month for weekly 45-minute lessons and $170 per month for weekly 60-minute lessons.
 You pay the same amount each month, regardless of how many lessons there are, so you always know how much to pay.
-With the short breaks I take, the monthly rates average out to about $24 per lesson for 30-minute lessons, $36 per lesson for 45-minute lessons and $45 per lesson for 60-minute lessons.
-Recital opportunities twice each year are included in the cost.
+With the short breaks I take, the monthly rates average out to about $26 per lesson for 30-minute lessons, $38 per lesson for 45-minute lessons and $50 per lesson for 60-minute lessons.
 Students/parents are responsible for the cost of books and supplies.
+Recital opportunities twice each year are included in the cost and there is no yearly fee.
 I also offer a $10 discount for siblings.

 I began teaching music lessons while I was still in college and continued teaching on the side while I taught music at private schools for the next 7 years.
 When the school I taught at decided they wanted a music teacher who could be a half-time principal as well, I took a job in the public schools and still taught music on the side.
-This year, however, I have decided to step out by quitting my job with the public schools and teaching more lessons, while performing music as part of a music ministry as well.
+Recently, however, I decided to quit my job and teach more lessons, as well as performing music as a music ministry.